Fungillation/FungiSignals/README.md

 ## python_serial_to_x

-This folder contains scripts that record and plot data when reading signals from fungi.
+This diretory contains scripts that record and plot data when reading signals from fungi.

-## heart_rate
+## arduino sketches

-this folder contains different arduino sketches connecting different sensors and reading their signals to flash an arduino accordingly.
+this diretory contains different arduino sketches connecting different sensors and reading their signals to flash an arduino accordingly.

+## max_patches

+this directory contains multiple max msp patches that were used for the prototyping of fungillation